mattfelten/mattfelten.com/work/dreamhost/rebrand/index.md

 <div class="section section-inner">
 	<h3 class="section-title">Product Categories</h3>
 	<p>Another thing we had to figure out with our stakeholders was how to treat our product line under this new branding scheme.
 There are a lot of paths we could take.
 Company name primary, with product secondary.
 Product name primary with (or without) company name.
-Separating products into consumer vs developer category groups.
+Separating products into consumer vs developer category groups.</p>
 	<img src="product-line.png">
 </div>